One Warranty for Everything

 Who Needs a Home Warranty?

 If you just bought a new home, your builder likely handed you a stack of warranty and maintenance documents for various elements in your home.
 Virtually all new appliances and systems are already covered by a manufacturer’s warranty.
 A home warranty will not kick in until those warranties have expired.

 The National Institute for Consumer Education at Eastern Michigan University states that most defects in appliances show up while the item is still under the manufacturer’s original warranty, or after a store-bought extended warranty has expired.
 So, while you may be encouraged to buy third-party extended warranties for individual appliances at the time of purchase, the consumer Web site believes, “The only ones getting a good deal are the sellers, who find these programs very profitable.”

-Dollar for dollar, it’s far better to purchase a home service plan or home warranty that takes all systems and appliances into account, no matter the age or place of purchase.
+Dollar for dollar, it’s far better to purchase a home service plan or a policy from the best home warranty companies that takes all systems and appliances into account, no matter the age or place of purchase.
 Indeed, home warranties make great sense when the house and its appliances and systems start to wear, perhaps after 10 years.